slamora/brackets-wiki/Preview-Images-Research.md

     * _[pthiess] Are there concerns with a design which allows - let's say a paste operation - on a document that isn't mutable?_
     * _[randy] Also, what about immutable operations such as copy -- what would you get if you then pasted into an HTML document?_
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise
-    * _[nj] Just to be clear, in this case, does getActiveEditor() return an Editor when an image is selected?
-(I believe that's the intention.)_
-    * _[nj] Also, my understanding of Glenn's proposal is that the Editor's `_codeMirror` instance would still exist, but would be read-only.
+    * _[nj] My understanding of Glenn's proposal is that `getActiveEditor()` would return an ordinary Editor whose `_codeMirror` instance would still exist, but would be read-only.
 Is that still true?
 If so, we should explain that, and mention that our intent would be to make it so that instance basically never takes user input._

 Advantage:
 * since EditorManager and DocumentManager APIs are unchanged, fewer extensions will break.